Do you Struggle to Afford Medical Care While Living on Centrelink or on a low Income?

 – Get an electric toothbrush (they often go on sale for half price).

-– Use a mouthwash if you want but at the least rinse with water to get the rest of what you flossed from your teeth out of your mouth.
-Or put sage in water and leave it for a few hours then rinse with that water.
+– Use a mouthwash or at the least rinse with water to get the rest of what you flossed from your teeth out of your mouth.
+If you prefer all-natural, put sage in water and leave it for a few hours then rinse with that water.

 – Drink more water and make sure you eat well as this also helps your teeth.

 – If you need urgent dental care such as a filling, root canal etc you can ring to get approximate quotes, and see if there are dentists who offer discounts for people on Centrelink or low incomes.

 Ask if they have ‘cheaper times’ (e.g. some offer a reduced rate on Mondays and Tuesdays, mainly for seniors.

 I had one in Western Sydney who worked mainly nights, but he offered a discount for daytime appointments).